nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/MULTIPLE_PROVIDERS.md

 Sometimes we need data from multiple resources.
 For example, to add a new animal with dropdown options for both the locations and the customer.

-We will need data from the location provider and customer provider.
-The first step to making it work is updating **`ApplicationViews`** so the component has all necessary providers as parent components.
+In the next chapter we will create the AnimalForm component but first we need data from the location provider and customer provider.
+Update the **`ApplicationViews`** so the component has all the necessary providers as parent components.

 > ##### `src/components/ApplicationViews.js`